Best Kidney Shaped Pool Designs

 They are flexible, less prone to cracks or crazes, and comes in a variety of colors and graphic patterns.

-Using stone or slate tiles need not be limited to the walking space around the pool, you could also use the same tiles to line the lip of the kidney shaped pool for aesthetic and functional value.
+Using stone or slate tiles need not be limited to the walking space around the pool.
+For aesthetic and functional value, you could also use the same tiles to line the lip of the kidney-shaped pool.

 Freeform and kidney shaped designs are perfect lounge areas for tropical areas and beach-side back yards.
 Great views and such close proximity to the warm sandy expanse of the beach only serves to enhance your experience in the kidney shaped pool.